 In future model scenarios, specifically the 2025 Current Zoning upon which the WV WIP3 is based, construction land use areas are projected based upon a Bay-wide relationship to impervious cover.
-This process has consistently under-predicted construction area for West Virginia.
-The 2025 scenario predicts 684 acres of construction will be present in the West Virginia Potomac watershed, in sharp contrast to historic observed values (~6,000 acres).
-The effect of this modeling constraint is that 2025 nutrient loads associated with a fully implemented WV WIP3 are likely to be higher than those predicted by CAST currently because it is also likely that the amount of construction land in 2025 will be greater than projected.
+This process has consistently under-predicted construction acres for West Virginia.
+The 2025 scenario predicts 684 acres of construction will be present in the West Virginia Potomac Basin, in sharp contrast to historic observed values (~6,000 acres).
+The effect of this modeling constraint is that 2025 nutrient loads associated with a fully implemented WV WIP3 are likely to be higher than those predicted by CAST currently because it is likely that the area of construction land use acres in 2025 will be greater than projected.
 In 2018, this discrepancy resulted in an underestimation of approximately 50,000 pounds TN and 10,000 pounds TP for the developed lands section overall.
-With this discrepancy, it is anticipated that the developed lands loads will increase by 2025 instead of decreasing like the WV WIP3 input deck suggests.
+With this discrepancy, it is anticipated that the developed lands loads will increase by 2025 instead of decrease like the WV WIP3 input deck suggests.
 This issue is not anticipated to adversely impact West Virginia's ability to attain established WV WIP3 planning targets; it is mentioned here for transparency.
+The BMPs planned in this WIP reduce edge of tide loads more than required by planning targets and provide surpluses of approximately 475,000 #/yr total nitrogen and 30,000 #/yr total phosphorus after discounting to accommodate climate change impacts.
+See also Table 1 and Table 7 on pages 6 and 74, respectively.